 Con: Poster My Wall allows people to create templates for others to use, and there aren’t a ton of restrictions on who’s allowed to do so.
 So you may have to sift through some amateur designs, and in the end, you may end up paying a price — albeit a very cheap one — for a template by someone who knows less about design than you do.

-Note: when using templates to create your book cover, take extra care to ensure that you use ones whose dimensions are appropriate to your genre.
+Note: when using templates to create your cover, take extra care to ensure that you use ones whose dimensions are appropriate to your genre.

 It might not look as pretty as Canva, but Placeit offers a variety of cover template options with customizable tools that let it stand on its own.
-Its best feature is that you can select your template based on genre, which is a good way to get set in the right direction for making your book cover a viable marketing tool.
+Its best feature is that you can select your template based on genre, which is a good way to get set in the right direction for making your cover a viable marketing tool.

 Con: There is a small fee — these covers will cost $8 to download.

 Hot tip: “Whether it’s a seductive figure, an antique key, or a barren countryside, be sure that the imagery you choose is in-line with the target market/genre, and that the imagery will portray the correct mood, symbolism, and plot.” – Hampton Lamoureux, digital artist and designer

 The nice thing about GIMP is that… it’s free!
 Totally free, no added costs.
 However, where you will spend is with your time.
 Any Photoshop-type software will have a learning curve that requires dedication and commitment.
 But GIMP’s lack of a price tag offers authors a little more flexibility while they get comfortable, and once you do get a grasp of the program, you can design more freely than with simple book template resources.

 Pro: Has features similar to Adobe Photoshop, such as clone stamping, custom brushes, and layering.

 Hot tip: Want a guide that breaks down the steps of designing your own book cover?
 Head here.